slee1070/2800-202310-DTC03/README.md

 │   │   ├── icon_remove.png                     / Icon image for remove in pantry page
 │   │   ├── logo.png                            / PantryMaster logo image
 │   │   ├── logo_title.png                      / PantryMaster logo title
+│   │   ├── ingredientts                    # Folder that contains food ingredients images
+│   │   │   ├── icon_beans.png                  / Icon image for beans in modal for pantry page
+│   │   │   ├── icon_berries.png                / Icon image for berries in modal for pantry page
+│   │   │   ├── icon_canned.png                 / Icon image for canned food in modal for pantry page
+│   │   │   ├── icon_chilli.png                 / Icon image for chilli food in modal for pantry page
+│   │   │   ├── icon_condiments.png             / Icon image for sauces and condiments in modal for pantry page
+│   │   │   ├── icon_dairy.png                  / Icon image for dairy products in modal for pantry page
+│   │   │   ├── icon_drinks.png                 / Icon image for drinks in modal for pantry page
+│   │   │   ├── icon_fruitVege.png              / Icon image for fruit and vegetables in modal for pantry page
+│   │   │   ├── icon_grains.png                 / Icon image for grains and pasta in modal for pantry page
+│   │   │   ├── icon_herbs.png                  / Icon image for herbs in modal for pantry page
+│   │   │   ├── icon_misc.png                   / Icon image for miscellaneous in modal for pantry page
+│   │   │   ├── icon_nuts.png                   / Icon image for nuts and seeds in modal for pantry page
+│   │   │   ├── icon_oils.png                   / Icon image for oils in modal for pantry page
+│   │   │   ├── icon_proteins.png               / Icon image for proteins in modal for pantry page
+│   │   │   └── icon_sugars.png                 / Icon image for sweetners in modal for pantry page
 │   │   └── user_preference                 # Folder that contains user preference images
 │   │       ├── brazilian.png                   / Image for Brazilian food
 │   │       ├── chinese.png                     / Image for Chinese food